Skip to main content

 Background

 Flu can be very serious.
-Like COVID-19, it is caused by a virus, which is spread by coughs and sneezes.
-Symptoms of flu can be mild, but can also lead to more serious illnesses such as bronchitis and pneumonia, which may need treatment in hospital.
+It is caused by a virus, which is spread by coughs and sneezes.
+Symptoms of flu can be mild but can also lead to more serious illnesses such as bronchitis and pneumonia (lung infections), which may need treatment in hospital.

 There are outbreaks of flu most winters, especially in hospitals and care homes.